Callisto (moon): Atmosphere and ionosphere

-Callisto has a very tenuous atmosphere composed of carbon dioxide.
+Callisto has a very tenuous atmosphere composed of carbon dioxide and probably oxygen.
 It was detected by the Galileo Near Infrared Mapping Spectrometer (NIMS) from its absorption feature near the wavelength 4.2 micrometers.
 The surface pressure is estimated to be 7.5 picobar (0.75 μPa) and particle density 4 cm−3.
-Because such a thin atmosphere would be lost in only about 4 years (see atmospheric escape), it must be constantly replenished, possibly by slow sublimation of carbon dioxide ice from Callisto's icy crust, which would be compatible with the sublimation–degradation hypothesis for the formation of the surface knobs.
+Because such a thin atmosphere would be lost in only about four years though atmospheric escape, it must be constantly replenished, possibly by slow sublimation of carbon dioxide ice from Callisto's icy crust, which would be compatible with the sublimation–degradation hypothesis for the formation of the surface knobs.

 Callisto's ionosphere was first detected during Galileo flybys; its high electron density of 7–17 cm−3 cannot be explained by the photoionization of the atmospheric carbon dioxide alone.
 Hence, it is suspected that the atmosphere of Callisto is actually dominated by molecular oxygen (in amounts 10–100 times greater than CO_{2}).
 However, oxygen has not yet been directly detected in the atmosphere of Callisto.
 Observations with the Hubble Space Telescope (HST) placed an upper limit on its possible concentration in the atmosphere, based on lack of detection, which is still compatible with the ionospheric measurements.
 At the same time, HST was able to detect condensed oxygen trapped on the surface of Callisto.

-Atomic hydrogen has also been detected in Callisto's atmosphere via recent analysis of 2001 Hubble Space Telescope data.
+Atomic hydrogen has also been detected in Callisto's atmosphere via analysis of 2001 Hubble Space Telescope data.
 Spectral images taken on 15 and 24 December 2001 were re-examined, revealing a faint signal of scattered light that indicates a hydrogen corona.
 The observed brightness from the scattered sunlight in Callisto's hydrogen corona is approximately two times larger when the leading hemisphere is observed.
-This asymmetry may originate from a different hydrogen abundance in both leading and trailing hemispheres.
-However, this hemispheric difference in Callisto's hydrogen corona brightness is likely to originate from the extinction of the signal in the Earth's geocorona, which is greater when the trailing hemisphere is observed.
+This asymmetry may originate from a different hydrogen abundance in both the leading and trailing hemispheres.
+However, this hemispheric difference in Callisto's hydrogen corona brightness is likely to originate from the extinction of the signal in Earth's geocorona, which is greater when the trailing hemisphere is observed.